SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 **Phase 1**

-* A designated or convenience initializer is called on some class.
+* A designated or convenience initializer is called on a class.
 * Memory for a new instance of that class is allocated.
-  The memory is not yet considered initialized.
+  The memory is not yet initialized.
 * A designated initializer for that class confirms that all stored properties introduced by that class have a value.
-  The memory for these stored properties is now considered to be initialized.
+  The memory for these stored properties is now initialized.
 * The designated initializer hands off to a superclass initializer to perform the same task for its own stored properties.
 * This continues up the class inheritance chain until the top of the chain is reached.